bookcicle/bookcicle_editor/README.md

 - **Rich Text Editing**: Powered by **TipTap**, the editor supports bold, italic, underline, strikethrough, blockquotes, lists, headings, and more.
 - **Spellcheck and Grammar Checking** with **LanguageTool** Support.
-- **Local Find And Replace** Search local document content, navigate occurrences, and replace.
+- **Local Find And Replace**: Search local document content, navigate occurrences, and replace.
 - **Formula Support**: Add and display mathematical formulas using **KaTeX**.
 - **Text Alignment**: Align text to the left, center, right, or justify it.
 - **Text Color and Highlighting**: Change text color and highlight content with background colors.